The Learning Zone

-A quiet study and independent research area, specialist English, maths, science and technology facilities and a suite of computers with Internet access and many software packages, enhances learning experiences and provides a broad curriculum.
+A quiet study and independent research area, specialist English, maths, science and technology facilities and a suite of computers with Internet access.

+Ward 94 at St James University Hospital is the Teenage Cancer Trust Young Adult Unit.
+It is custom built to meet all of the needs of the 18-25 year old cancer patients.
 Recognising that they are at a formative time in their lives the unit gives extra support to help them through their cancer journey.
 Education is an important part of this.
-Many of the young people are at an important stage of college, university or career decisions and the Specialist Learning Mentor is there to support and assist with all of the practical aspects of this from giving support in big decisions and applications to contacting colleges, universities and workplaces and advocating on the young person’s behalf.
+Many of the young people are at an important stage of college, university or career decisions and the Specialist Learning Mentor is there to support and assist with all of the practical aspects of this from giving support with applications to contacting colleges, universities and workplaces and advocating on the young person’s behalf.